Oladipupo Olatunde Adebutu: Early life

 Oladipupo Olatunde Adebutu was born on 25 February 1962 in Lagos, Nigeria.
 In 1964, he began his primary education at the International Day Nursery school, Yaba and went on to further his education at St. Saviours Primary School, Oke-Ira, Ebute-Metta and Igbobi College where he obtained his West African School Certificate in 1978.

-Adebutu completed his educational career in Ireland where he obtained an Irish Leaving Certificate in 1980 and an Irish National Certificate in 1983.
+Adebutu completed his educational career in Ireland, where he obtained an Irish Leaving Certificate in 1980 and an Irish National Certificate in 1983.
 In 1984, he obtained an Irish National Diploma in Analytical Chemistry.

-Adebutu returned to Nigeria in 1987 to serve his country under the National Youth Service Corps Scheme in Biu, Borno State.
+Adebutu returned to Nigeria in 1987, to serve his country under the National Youth Service Corps Scheme in Biu, Borno State.
 Despite his wealth, Adebutu lives in Iperu with his family, having all his assets in Ogun State without any traces of financial crimes.
 He is perceived by many as a grassroot politician and businessman.

 Background

-Apart from his political career, Ladi Adebutu is the Chief Executive Officer of JB farms - a piggery with over 23,000 pigs.
-His passion for agriculture led him to establish the Solomon Kessington Agro-Allied Limited, the largest pig farm which focuses on the production of livestock feeds and other services.
-His passion for Agriculture greatly influences his political career as he believes it is an important tool for food sustenance and security.
+Apart from his political career, his passion for agriculture led him to establish the Solomon Kessington Agro-Allied Limited, the largest pig farm which focuses on the production of livestock feeds and other services.
+His passion for agriculture greatly influences his political career as he believes it is an important tool for food sustenance and security.